Aliases for EP300 Gene

 GeneCards Summary for EP300 Gene

 EP300 (E1A Binding Protein P300) is a Protein Coding gene.
-Diseases associated with EP300 include Rubinstein-Taybi Syndrome 2 and Colorectal Cancer.
-Among its related pathways are Validated targets of C-MYC transcriptional repression and Notch signaling pathway (KEGG).
-GO annotations related to this gene include chromatin binding and transcription coactivator activity.
+Diseases associated with EP300 include Rubinstein-Taybi Syndrome 2 and Menke-Hennekam Syndrome 2.
+Among its related pathways are NOTCH2 Activation and Transmission of Signal to the Nucleus and Adherens junction.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and transcription coactivator activity.
 An important paralog of this gene is CREBBP.

 UniProtKB/Swiss-Prot Summary for EP300 Gene